Hong Kong says no personal data shared in vaccine deal with Fosun - News Break

 Fosun has not responded to requests for comment on the clauses in the template sent to Taiwan.

-Fosun signed a deal on Sunday with Taiwan Semiconductor Manufacturing Co Ltd (TSMC), Taiwan contract electronics maker Foxconn and the charity of Foxconn’s founder Terry Gou for a total of 10 million vaccine doses.
+Fosun signed a deal on Sunday with Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), Taiwan contract electronics maker Foxconn (2317.TW) and the charity of Foxconn's founder Terry Gou for a total of 10 million vaccine doses. read more

 Comments / 0